-My VISION is: to be the best photographer that I can be with the tools and technology available to me.
+My VISION is: to be the best photographer that I can be with the tools and technology available.

 I pursue this mission and vision through creative projects, documentary portraiture and event photography for select clients.
 I am always finding new inspiration through my clients and through new creative collaborations with other professionals.
 Each new relationship presents new creative opportunity.